Eye Care During Menopause: Healthy Habits, Nutrition & Supplements

 • 66% find reading difficult as blurry vision or eye discomfort makes focusing harder.

 One in ten women leave their jobs because symptoms make work unmanageable.
 Eight out of ten feel they are battling this alone.
-These struggles often lead to frustration, isolation, and depression, with almost 25% of women reporting depressive symptoms.
-And the foggy feeling?
-“Brain fog”—forgetfulness, trouble finding words, and slower thinking—adds to the strain.
+These struggles often lead to frustration, isolation, and low mood.

 5 Self-Care Tips for Your Eyes During Menopause